skip to content

 00:50:50 - Jenn Junod

-I know it's not a virtual machine to explain Docker, but it's easier for me to conceptualize it as that because it's like, okay, cool.
-Like you're going to.
-You're basically building on a little container in your computer.
+I know it's not a virtual machine, to explain Docker, but it's easier for me to conceptualize it as that because it's like, okay, cool, you're basically building in a little container on your computer.
 But it's not just on your computer.
-It's something that if you put it onto the Docker website in your other
+It's something that, if you put it onto the Docker website,

 00:51:12 - Anthony Campolo